myspc-development/art-test/docs/admin-guide.md

 The **Config Backup** tab lets you download a JSON file of all plugin options or restore settings from a previous backup.
 Click **Download Backup** to export the current configuration and use the upload form to import a saved file.

+### Updates

+The **Updates** tab allows administrators to pull the latest plugin code directly from a GitHub repository.
+Specify the repository URL, branch or release and optional access token.
+You can manually check for updates or enable automatic daily checks.

 ### Shortcode Pages